Microchip-MPLAB-Harmony/csp_apps_sam_a7g5/apps/rstc/rstc_reset_cause/readme.md

 ## Running the Application

 1. Open the Terminal application (Ex.:Tera term) on the computer
+2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
+3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)

-2. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
+4. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-3. Build and program the application using its IDE
+5. Build and program the application using its IDE
-4. RGB LED toggles in green color and console displays the following message
+6. RGB LED toggles in green color and console displays the following message

     ![output_1](images/output_rstc_reset_cause_1.png)

     *NOTE: The cause for last reset will differ based on initial user action and is blanked out to avoid confusion*

-5. Press Switch SW1 to stop petting the watchdog
+7. Press Switch SW1 to stop petting the watchdog
-6. RGB LED to should start toggling in blue color and the console display should be updated as follows
+8. RGB LED to should start toggling in blue color and the console display should be updated as follows

     ![output_2](images/output_rstc_reset_cause_2.png)

-7. After a few seconds board will reset and the demo will start again (RGB LED toggles in Green color)
+9. After a few seconds board will reset and the demo will start again (RGB LED toggles in Green color)
-8. Console shall display watchdog as the cause of reset
+10. Console shall display watchdog as the cause of reset

     ![output_3](images/output_rstc_reset_cause_3.png)

     *NOTE: Application and bootloader shares the same console .
 Since bootloader messages are not relevant to the application,they are not shown here.*
-9. Press Switch SW2 to reset the board.
+11. Press Switch SW2 to reset the board.
 Board will reset immediately and demo will start again (RGB LED toggles in Green color)
-10. Console displays user as the cause of reset
+12. Console displays user as the cause of reset

     ![output_4](images/output_rstc_reset_cause_4.png)